 When I feel an unease before hitting publish, my “why” provides any needed extra courage boost.
 My “why” also acts as a litmus test for whether I have a post worthy of being published.
 While my “why” varies from post to post, the above list sums up my primary blogging motivators.

-So, what inspires you to write or want to write?
+So, what inspires you to write?